Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "So make it simple and just say that they need *you,* if for no other reason than another Julian isn’t likely to show up and even if he does he won’t share your history with them."

-"…Right."
+"...Right."
 Ah, Minnesota Nice.
 Nothing seemed to beat it out of anyone.

 "Seriously," Daniel pressed him.
 "The People need *you.* Own it."

 "Okay.
 Right.
 They need me.
 But, here’s the thing.
 What does that mean?
 It means I gotta live here with them, right?
 I gotta do People-stuff with them.
 That means I gotta *be* People.
-I’ve gotta probably do their manhood thing, I gotta hunt and survey…and I gotta train my ass off, too.
+I’ve gotta probably do their manhood thing, I gotta hunt and survey... and I gotta train my ass off, too.
 Books *and* weights, probably a lot of both."

 "That’s a big commitment," Dan agreed, understatedly.

 Julian tucked some hair back behind his ear, unheeding of the powdery gray smudge he left in it.
-"And if the girls stay here with me, then that puts kids out of the picture because gravity plays fuckin’ *hell* with pregnancy…"
+"And if the girls stay here with me, then that puts kids out of the picture because gravity plays fuckin’ *hell* with pregnancy..."

 "Low gravity, for sure.
-The jury is still out on high gravity, but…"
+The jury is still out on high gravity, but..."

 "Not taking the chance."

 "Nor should you!"

-"And then there’s the Byron Group who might just tell us to get out of here and start making them money again…"
+"And then there’s the Byron Group who might just tell us to get out of here and start making them money again..."

 Daniel nodded.
 "But you’d feel like you were abandoning the People if you do either of those things."